nus-cs2103-AY2021S2/ip/docs/README.md

 ### List all tasks: `list`

-Shows a list of all the task in duke.
+Shows a list of all the tasks in duke.

 Format: `list`